richafnu/Viva/Viva/glint/setup/update-glint-reporting-data.md

 ### Employee Lifecycle and Always-On surveys

-Ongoing survey types like Lifecycle and Always-On can have the same user respond multiple times in a period that may need a retroactive update.
-Viva Glint retroactive updates don't currently support attribute value updates to multiple records for a single user during a retroactive update.
-Instead, an admin can choose one of these options:

-- In the file of corrected user data, remove users who have multiple records
+Ongoing survey types like Lifecycle and Always-On can have the same user respond multiple times in a survey cycle that may need a retroactive update.
+Viva Glint retroactive updates don't currently support attribute value updates to multiple records for the same user during a retroactive update.
+An admin can remove users who have multiple records when preparing a file of corrected user data.
-- In the file of corrected user data, keep only the most recent record for users who have multiple records

-If duplicates aren't removed, admins see a:
+If duplicated users aren't removed, admins see a:

 - "Failed to run the data app RETROACTIVE_PULSE_UPDATE" error message when using the RETROACTIVE_PULSE_UPDATE Data App.
 - "FAILED" State for the Retroactive User Updates upload, with the following File error in the Upload Job Details: